JerryW8/cs348-project/README.md

 mysql_secure_installation
 mysql -u root -p
 ```
+Enter cs348cs348 as your password.

-Installing Python dependencies
+Installing dependencies
 ```
-python3 -m pip install mysql-connector-python python3 -m pip install pandas python3 populate.py
+python3 -m pip install mysql-connector-python python3 -m pip install pandas npm i
 ```

-Install necessary dependencies by running
+Initiate tables by running
 ```
-npm install
+node run init
 ```

-Enter 'cs348cs348' as your password.
 Then run
 ```
-node db
+node run populate
 ```
-to load the database.
+to populate the database.

-MILESTONE 1

-We have provided buttons for the features on the home page, which load the query results after they are clicked into the page and the terminal.

 You can run
 ```
-node db.js
+node run start
 ```
 to test the project at localhost:3000.
+As this project is updated you may need to clear your browser cache.